jamietre/CsQuery/source/README.md

 ####Version 1.3.2 (in progress)

+- [Issue #66](https://github.com/jamietre/CsQuery/issues/66) Exception handling valid nested CSS selectors
+- [Issue #65](https://github.com/jamietre/CsQuery/issues/65) Stack overflow parsing documents with deep nesting
 - [Issue #62](https://github.com/jamietre/CsQuery/issues/63) Exception in RangeSortedDictionary.
 - [Issue #61](https://github.com/jamietre/CsQuery/issues/59) Closest method only returning results for first element in selection
 - [Issue #59](https://github.com/jamietre/CsQuery/issues/59) Comments being omitted on rendering.
+Notes:

 - Add `TrueStringComparer` class for use in index; the native string comparison methods prove to be inadequate for comparing the compact keys used by the index (related to Issue #62)
+- Stack overflow caused by use of recursion to obtain full path to a node; this was changed to use a different method in `DomObject.GetPath()`

 ####Version 1.3.1